- The parties involved are

 - These guarantees are as strong as the bank issuing them.

-Difference between bank guarantee and letter of credit
+Difference between a bank guarantee and letter of credit

-There is a massive difference between a bank guarantee and letter of credit
+There is a massive difference between a bank guarantee and a letter of credit

 - A bank guarantee is a financial or commercial instrument provided by the bank to assure payment or guarantee to the bank, in case of incompetence.
 The bank pays on behalf of the customer.